RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/the_no_std_intro.md

 You understand that the standard library calls system functions in the background.
-You understand that the interface of a standard library is *constant*. (standardized, versionized and consistent across different platforms)
+You understand that the interface of a standard library is *'constant'*. ( i.e standardized, versionized and consistent across different platforms)

-You understand that the implementation of a standard library *is NOT constant*; It is OS-dependent.
+You understand that the implementation of a standard library *is also NOT constant*; It is OS-dependent.
 For example the interfaces of the libc library is *constant* across all OSes but libc's implementations is different across all OSes; In fact the libc implementations have different names ... we have `glibc` for GNU-Linux's libc and `CRT` for windows' libc.
 GNU-inux even has extra implementations such as `musl-libc`.
 Windows has another alternative implementation called `MinGW-w64`